 You can never go wrong with an impressive ham to celebrate the holidays!
-This Easter ham is smothered in a simple glaze that takes just minutes to make, but tastes like it came from a fancy restaurant.
-This meal always gets rave reviews from family and friends.
+This classic Easter ham is smothered in a simple ham glaze that takes just minutes to make, but tastes like it came from a fancy restaurant.
+This Easter dinner always gets rave reviews from family and friends.

 Easter Ham Ingredients

 The ingredients for this recipe are minimal and are items you may already have in the house!

 - Ham: This recipe calls for an 8 pound spiral cut ham.
 If you don’t have a spiral cut ham, you can simple score the top of your ham in a diamond pattern to allow the glaze to seep in.

 - Butter: I add a little butter to the glaze for a richer flavor.

 - Brown Sugar: This recipe works best with light brown sugar.
 If you prefer a stronger molasses flavor, you can use dark brown sugar.